 We will use two and a half oranges for slices and half an orange for juice.

-Slice both ends of the orange and then hold the fruit on its base.
+Slice both ends of the orange and hold the fruit on its base.
 Cutting a downward motion, remove all the peel.

 Then turn the orange on its side and cut into 0.5 cm thick rounds.
 Place aside, ready for assembly.